 As you learned, window air conditioners can cost anywhere between $138 to $500, depending on the cooling capacity, energy efficiency, and features of the unit you choose.

 Window AC units also cost as little as $0.52 per day to operate for the average person.

 So, the total for how much does a window air conditioner cost really depends on the amount of use you want out of the appliance.

 Running an air conditioner for eight hours per day is a good average for most people.
 But, you may want to use it more or less.

-Clearly, how much is a window air conditioner is a bit harder of a question to answer since there is no concrete answer.
+Clearly, how much does it cost to run a window air conditioner is a bit harder of a question to answer since there is no concrete number.

-However, we hope that the information outlined on this page has helped you determine your best guess for the total cost of using one of these cooling devices.
+However, we hope that the information outlined on this page has helped you determine your best guess for the total window AC unit cost per month and hour of use.